 Understanding the Role of Retaliation in Wrongful Termination Cases

-Of the many unlawful reasons that an employer could fire an employee, retaliation is the most commonly alleged, according to the Equal Employment Opportunity Commission (EEOC), a federal government agency that handles employment discrimination claims.
+Unlawful retaliation is one of the most common kinds of wrongful termination claim reported to the Equal Employment Opportunity Commission (EEOC), the federal agency that handles employment discrimination claims.

-This article will briefly explain what retaliation is and what you can do if your employer has retaliated against you—including a former employer who wrongfully terminated you.
+This article will briefly explain what retaliation is and what you can do if your employer has retaliated against you.
+For legal advice on employment retaliation, talk to a wrongful termination lawyer.

-Retaliation occurs any time an employer takes an adverse employment action against an employee for engaging in “protected activities” such as:
+Retaliation happens any time an employer takes an adverse employment action against a worker for engaging in protected activities.
+Some examples of protected activities include:

-- Acting as a good faith whistleblower in reporting the employer’s illegal activity, such as discrimination, safety violations, or wage and hour violations.
+- Acting as a good-faith whistleblower in reporting the employer’s illegal activity, safety violations, or wage and hour violations

-- Reporting sexual harassment to human resources or participating in an investigation of alleged sexual harassment
+- Reporting a hostile work environment to human resources or assisting in a sexual harassment investigation

 - Refusing to engage in illegal activity or avoiding unwelcome sexual advances